It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 Not with Barack Obama as president.

-If it happened with George Bush, yes, they would be upset, but they're not upset with it because you know Barack Obama, he's one of them and he means well.
+If it happened with George Bush, yes, they would be upset, but they're not upset with it because, you know, Barack Obama, he's one of them and he means well.

-I mean, Barack Obama may be the only man in America who actually celebrates Kwanzaa.
+I mean, Barack Obama may be the only man in America who actually celebrates Kwanzaa so that he means well.

-He he's he's for the black community.
+He's for the black community.

 You know, this is one of the most galling things to me.

-As an evangelical Christian male in this country who sees the decline and decay in society, who actually cares about these people, who has worked in public schools.
+As an evangelical Christian male in this country who sees the decline and decay in society, who actually cares about these people, who has worked in public schools, yes, I have worked in public schools.

-The collapse, Juan Williams and I, we've had these conversations before, and and he and I, we see largely eye to eye on this, different solutions, but we see the same thing.
+The collapse, Juan Williams and I, we've had these conversations before, and he and I, we see largely eye to eye on this, different solutions, but we see the same thing, the collapse of the family in the black community.

 You people, you've been pushed down by others.

-We got to give you affirmative action.
+We've got to give you affirmative action.

 But when you go around and you tell people that they are a victim of everyone else, at some point they decide, well, if everyone's putting me down and I'm a perpetual victim, then why am I even going to bother?